Inductive constructions for frameworks on a two-dimensional fixed torus: Background

 \begin{verse} \end{verse}

-{\bf $T$-gain Procedure} \begin{enumerate} \item Select an arbitrary spanning tree $T$ of $G$, and choose a vertex $u$ to be the root vertex.
-Such a spanning tree is known to exist, as we assumed $G$ was connected. \item For every vertex $v$ in $G$, there is a unique path in the tree $T$ from the root $u$ to $v$.
+{\bf $T$-gain Procedure} \begin{enumerate} \item Let $\pog$ be a gain graph, where $G$ is a connected graph.
+Select an arbitrary spanning tree $T$ of $G$, and choose a vertex $u$ to be the root vertex. \item For every vertex $v$ in $G$, there is a unique path in the tree $T$ from the root $u$ to $v$.
 Denote the net gain along that path by $\bm(v, T)$, and we call this the {\it $T$-potential} of $v$.
-Compute the $T$-potential of every vertex $v$ of $G$. \item Let $e$ be a plus-directed edge of $G$ with initial vertex $v$ and terminal vertex $w$.
+Compute the $T$-potential of every vertex $v$ of $G$. \item Let $e$ be a forward-directed edge of $G$ with initial vertex $v$ and terminal vertex $w$.
 Define the {\it $T$-gain} of $e$, $\bm_T(e)$ to be

 Compute the $T$-gain of every edge in $G$.
-Note that the $T$-gain of every edge of the spanning tree will be zero. \item Contract the graph along the spanning tree to obtain $|E| - (|V|-1)$ loops at the root vertex $u$ (there are $|V|-1$ edges as part of the spanning tree).
-The gains on these loops will generate the gain space.
-In other words, the gains on all of the edges of the graph that are not contained in $T$ will generate the gain space. \end{enumerate}
+Note that the $T$-gain of every edge of the spanning tree will be zero. \end{enumerate}

 \begin{thm}[\cite{TopologicalGraphTheory}] Let $\pog$ be a periodic orbit graph, and let $\tgT$ be the same periodic orbit graph after the $T$-gain procedure.
 Then $\pog$ and $\tgT$ have the same gain space. \end{thm}